Skip to main content

 • application/vnd.bubu.packet+json

-If you need to send raw binary data, use StreamMessage.Binary and leave Payload, Inputs, and Transports empty.
+Use raw binary bypass only for opaque bytes.
+In that case, populate StreamMessage.Binary and leave Payload, Inputs, and Transports empty.

 4) Chunked binary frames